sodadata/docs/soda-agent/secrets.md

 ```shell
 kubectl -n external-secrets get all
 ```
 3. Create a `cluster-secret-store.yml` file for the `ClusterSecretStore` configuration.
-The details in this file instruct the Soda Agent how to access the external secrets manager vault.
-This example uses <a href="https://external-secrets.io/latest/provider/hashicorp-vault/#approle-authentication-example" target="_blank">Hashicorp Vault AppRole authentication</a>.
+The details in this file instruct the Soda Agent how to access the external secrets manager vault. <br />This example uses <a href="https://external-secrets.io/latest/provider/hashicorp-vault/#approle-authentication-example" target="_blank">Hashicorp Vault AppRole authentication</a>.
 AppRole authenticates with Vault using the <a href="https://developer.hashicorp.com/vault/docs/auth/approle" target="_blank">App Role auth mechanism</a> to access the contents of the secret store.
-It uses the SecretID in the Kubernetes secret, referenced by `secretRef` and the `roleID`, to acquire a temporary access token so that it can fetch secrets.
+It uses the SecretID in the Kubernetes secret, referenced by `secretRef` and the `roleID`, to acquire a temporary access token so that it can fetch secrets.<br /> Access external-secrets.io documentation for configuration examples for:
+* <a href="https://external-secrets.io/latest/provider/aws-secrets-manager/" target="_blank">AWS Secrets Manager</a>
+* <a href="https://external-secrets.io/latest/provider/azure-key-vault/" target="_blank">Azure Key Vault</a>
     ```yaml
     apiVersion: external-secrets.io/v1beta1
     kind: ClusterSecretStore